 Her condition deteriorated quickly; the disease caused such extensive damage to her first, second and third cervical (neck) vertebrae that she no longer had any support between her skull and lower spine.
 As a result, her head was sliding forward and her posture curved in a way that obstructed her spinal cord, resulting in progressive weakness in her limbs.
 She was also at risk of quadriplegia (weakness in all limbs) and even death, if her respiratory nerves were to become compressed; but after a first-of-its-kind surgery in India, she can now hope to lead a near normal life.

 The team of surgeons led by Dr. V Anand Naik, Senior Consultant, Spine Surgery, Bone & Joint Institute Medanta the Medicity Gurgaon replaced the damaged vertebrae to bridge the gap between the first and fourth cervical vertebrae.

-“It is an effective method of surgery since everything is planned before, and adds a new dimension to complex spine reconstruction especially with a difficult anatomy and complex tumors and infection,” he added.
+“It is an effective method of surgery since everything is planned before, and adds a new dimension to complex spine reconstruction especially with difficult anatomy and complex tumours and infection,” he added.